 Utah Valley University maintains an open admissions practice, admitting all applicants whose qualifications indicate they may benefit from the instructional programs offered.

 New freshmen under the age of 17 and who have not graduated high school seeking admission must apply for exception through the Admissions Office.
 The student must submit all required documents for admission and demonstrate through assessment testing the ability to succeed.
-After meeting with the student in person, the Director or Assistant Director of Admissions will make the final determination for admittance.
+After meeting with the student and at least one parent or guardian in person, the Director or Associate Director of Admissions will make the final determination for admittance.

 Admission to the University does not constitute admission into an individual major or program of study.
 Some programs of study may require an additional program admission process.
 In programs or courses with limited openings (or seats), enrollment is based on a “first-come, first-served” procedure, assuming prerequisites have been satisfied.